 All of us there to support Officer Bayani lingered in the hallways for a few minutes, not sure what to do or where to go.
 Judge Volkmann had basically just lied to all of our faces by expressing his support for Law Enforcement and then slapping two violent felons on the wrist because they had a tough upbringing.

-I know Judge Volkmann said he wouldn’t “editorialize” his judgement but guess what, I’m gonna editorialize the shit out if it.
+I know Judge Volkmann said he wouldn’t “editorialize” his judgment but guess what, I’m gonna editorialize the shit out if it.

-After Volkmann’s judgement found myself immediately wondering why I am even doing this job.
+After Volkmann’s judgment found myself immediately wondering why I am even doing this job.
 I went to a dark place and I could feel the anger rising inside me.
-I felt myself wanting to go back inside the court room to tell Judge Volkmann exactly what I thought of him and the Justice system as a whole.
+I felt myself wanting to go back inside the courtroom to tell Judge Volkmann exactly what I thought of him and the Justice system as a whole.
 I wanted to blame everyone who voted for prop 47 and 57.
 I wanted to shout to society “ this is all your fault!”
 I felt that feeling of alienation inside me.
-That feeling that makes otherwise “good”people do terrible things.
+That feeling that makes otherwise “good” people do terrible things.
 I was lost at that moment, the person that I am was gone and there was nothing but anger left.